Adrianjewell91/yijing/README.md

   3. HTML5 Canvas for rendering Hexagrams.
   4. Translations are adapted from the those of the late German sinologist Richard Wilhelm.

+1. entry.js: This is the entry files.
+It builds the canvas and loads the console.
+2. explore.js: Contains functionality for the oracle.
+3. oracle.js: Contains functionality for the explorer.
+4. helpers.js: Contains helper methods (ie. drawGua, displayInfo).
+5. hexagrams.js: Database Object.
+6. guas.js: Database Object.

 ## Implementation Timeline

 ### Over the weekend:
 1. Built the first MVP: "Explore the 64 Hexagrams via selector input."
-2. Built a node-backend to access information (may or may not be used in final version).
+2. Built a Node-backend (may be used in final version).

 ### Day 1:
 1. Implement mouse-over functionality in 'Explore'.
-  - [ ] Line manipulation.
+  - [ ] Line changes from Yin to Yang and vice versa with mouse click.
-  - [ ] Display of Details.
+  - [ ] Details display on mouse-over.

 ### Day 2:
 1. Implement 'Oracle'.
-  - [ ] Write code for generating six lines, and their status (changing or unchanging.)
+  - [ ] The Yellow-Stalk sorting is implemented into code, and generates six lines and their status (changing or unchanging).
-  - [ ] Visually depict the generation of six lines.
+  - [ ] Visually depicts the generation of six lines.

 ### Day 3:
 1. Style the website.